 By spelling out the process, candidates know how to plan, especially if they're applying for several different jobs.
 Doing this for your candidates can put them at ease so they know what to expect and when to expect it.
 They'll know that if your process is going to take four months, they can make an informed decision about an application process that will go much faster.

 Knowing the next steps can also help candidates better prepare for the next step in the process.
 They'll figure out what questions to ask, how to dress for the interviews, and what information they'll need to have one hand during each stage of the process.

-A lot of job recruitment websites include testimonials on the Life At/About Us pages on a company website.
+A lot of job recruitment websites include testimonials on the Life At/About Us pages on an organizaton's website.
 But consider putting testimonials on your application completion page, as well.
 It's a nice encouragement to your candidates, and it has the power to improve your brand reputation around hiring efforts.

 Many organizations use employee testimonials, whether those are written notes, social media updates, or videos.
 By including these on your completion page, you can reinforce the message of your organization's diversity, equity, and inclusion efforts.
 You can also increase your talent pool by asking candidates to refer people to your jobs page.

 Links to Your Social Media